-Charlene – gregarious, fun and funny, qualified plumber, qualified medical emergency care assistant, loves travel and climbing trees, learning about people, reading and writing.
+Charlene – Outgoing, gregarious, fun and funny, at the same time deep and insightful.
+I am a qualified plumber, qualified for ambulance service, love travel and climbing trees & mountains, I get excited about getting to know people and good conversations.
+Enjoy reading and writing.
 And of course, Netflix and chill.

 Triin & Charlene – Conquering the world together since 2005.

 If anyone told me a year ago (in 2015) that during the following year I will quit my job, sell my house and become a backpacker (sort of), I would’ve most certainly laughed.
 Nervously.
 (Authors note in 2017: I realized that I’m not a backpacker.
 After 18 months of lugging a bag with no wheels on it on my back and NEVER actually having to climb a mountain with it on, I’ve gladly resorted to a suitcase.
 With wheels!)

 But it happened.
 After more than a decade of “desk-slavery”, I finally had had enough.
 The realisation didn’t just come to me overnight, not at all.
 There were many self-improvement programs attended, books read (shed loads! the multiple large boxes filled with books currently stacked at my mom’s garage in Sweden are the proof), courses finished, horrible commutes survived, and boring days filled with mundane tasks endured to help me along the way.
 It’s not like I just decided to start drinking green smoothies one day and suddenly – voila! – a change happened.
 I wish it did.

 (Side note: I like green smoothies. these actually help with general well being.
 I might even share a recipe later.)